Laffery/ng-zorro-antd/components/icon/doc/index.en-US.md

 ### There are two similar icons in a `<span></span>` tag.
 What happened?

-In older versions of NG-ZORRO, there was a font file which would use `:before` to insert a icon according to a `i` tag's `className`.
+In older versions of NG-ZORRO, there was a font file which would use `:before` to insert an icon according to a `i` tag's `className`.
 So if you have two icons, try to remove `node_modules` and reinstall.
 If the problem is still there, search `@icon-url` and remove that line.

 ### I want to import all icons statically.
 What should I do?